abheek-pathirana/MathNet/README.md

 MathNet is the smallest known tool-calling small language model system, featuring specialized models for algebraic reasoning (5.63M params), arithmetic computation (5.27M params), and a gating network (3.32M params) totaling under 14 million parameters.
 MathNet also include a RLHF data collection module.

-It is pretrained on carefully curated in-house datasets — including 6.3 million tokens each for algebraic and arithmetic tasks (100% synthetic), plus 12 million tokens for the gating model — derived from synthetic task-oriented data to ensure strong math reasoning performance.
+It is pretrained on carefully curated in-house datasets using curriculum learning for task-oriented pretraining — starting with simpler problems and gradually increasing complexity to maximize learning efficiency.
+This includes 6.3 million tokens each for algebraic and arithmetic tasks (100% synthetic), plus 12 million tokens for the gating model, all derived from synthetic task-oriented data to ensure strong math reasoning performance.
 Additionally, it benefits from an 8 million token general pretraining phase on handpicked Project Gutenberg texts to build foundational language understanding.

-The RLFH data collection module promts the user to rate the response given by the model and the users ratings will be logged and could be potentially used for further devolopment of this project through RLHF.
+The RLHF-style data collection module prompts users to rate the model’s responses, with ratings logged for potential use in further fine-tuning through reinforcement learning from human feedback.

 ## Disclaimer and Purpose